 Therefore, every week, every team member will submit a new retrospective, as described below.
 I will enter comments and scores before the meeting, if possible.
 These reports will be part of our coaching meetings.

 Scores are from 0 (no entry) to 5 (really impressive insight).
-Expect terrible scores early on, be happy if you get a 4, post on Facebook if you get a 5.
-Your top 4 retrospective scores at the end of the quarter will be added to your team score.
+Expect terrible scores early on.
+Be happy if you get a 4, post on Facebook if you get a 5.
+The sum of your top 4 retrospective scores at the end of the quarter will be added to your team score.

 You may think AngularJS coding or configuring push notifications is hard, but I have seen all students struggle far more with retrospective analysis than anything else.
 It's a form of critical reasoning that requires frank self-assessment and clear evidence-based analysis.